yashsaboo/Flaky_Test_Fixers/ReadMe.md

 - pytest
 ```
 pip install pytest
+pip install pytest-random-order
 ```

 ## Files

 ### polluter_minimiser
-This file helps in minimising list of tests which can be "possible" polluters
+This file helps in minimising list of tests which can be "potential" polluter(s).

 #### How to Run
 ```